1949-1962: Zeiss Ikon Contax of Dresden:

 From my definition of being series produced and market ready, the Contax S was, again probably, for sale from sometime between

-September and December 1949.
+late September/October and December 1949.
 Compared to the italian Rectaflex, the Contax S was one year too late to be the world number one PP SLR!

 So, what used to be on every site, Wikipedia and Camerapedia, repeated all the time, just does not seem to be true.
 I am proud to se, though, that the main Wikipedia site